TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Index.rst

    In TYPO3, (almost) everything is an extension.
 If you want to create a theme, override some configuration or add custom content elements you will do this in a custom TYPO3 extension.
-A sitepackage is an extension that contains everything that is necessary for your site: The configuration, necessary assets for your theme (images, css etc.) and a combination of TypoScript and Fluid.
+A sitepackage is an extension that contains everything that is required for building the foundation (in particular, the visual appearance) of a website: The configuration, necessary assets for a theme (images, css etc.) and a combination of TypoScript and Fluid.

 You can use Fluid in TYPO3 to do one of the following: